BEN ABDALLAH Abderazek

 - Title

-- Professor, Regent (Dean of the Undergraduate School),Dean of School of Computer Science and Engineering,Director of Computer Science and Engineering
+- Professor, Regent (Dean of the Undergraduate school)

 - benab@u-aizu.ac.jp